-Actual expenses for capital outlay (net) ended up over the final amended budget by \$289,053.
-This overage was caused by the purchase of a Volvo L110H Loader and two Michigan Underbody Scrapers.
+Actual expenses for capital outlay (net) ended up over the final amended budget by \$417,958.
+This overage was caused by the reclassification of a capital purchase, budgeted for 2023 (\$274,707), that was delivered in December 2022 causing a variance between budgeted and actual depreciation.